-NOTES TO THE FINANCIAL STATEMENTS YEAR ENDED 31 DECEMBER 2021 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2021 (Expressed in Jamaican dollars unless otherwise indicated)

-(b) Adoption of new and revised International Financial Reporting Standards (continued)
+Adoption of new and revised International Financial Reporting Standards (continued)

 Standards and interpretations adopted during the year (continued)

 Covid-19-Related Rent Concessions beyond 30 June 2021 Amendments to IFRS 16 On 28 May 2020, the IASB issued Covid-19-Related Rent Concessions - amendment to IFRS 16 Leases.
 The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.